Skip to main content

 • Discomfort when pressing the center button

-The sound quality depends on a tight seal.
-By using correct tips, you get to experience great sound quality with boosted low-end, clean mids, shimmery highs, and a good soundstage.
+The audio quality depends on the tight seal.
+By using the correct tips, you get to experience great sound quality with boosted low-end, clean mids, shimmery highs, and a good soundstage.
 (Don’t use foam tips since they muddy the bass).

 Their design is very similar to the PowerBeats Pro.
 The logo doubles as a control panel for playback, while the rocker on the upper side lets you adjust the volume control.
 They’re also okay for making a phone call from time to time.